 - Priority boarding

-- Up to $100 reimbursement for Global Entry or TSA PreCheck application fees
+- Reimbursement for Global Entry, TSA PreCheck, or NEXUS application fees

 - Access to more award availability on United flights

-- United elites are eligible for upgrades on award tickets
+- United elites become eligible for upgrades on award tickets

 - Member FDIC